How is the first stage of gum disease different from the other stages?

-At this stage, you may begin to wonder if you are going to lose any of your teeth.
+At this stage of gum infection, you may begin to wonder if you are going to lose any

-You may now also realize that you have a bad taste in your mouth or suspect that
+of your teeth.
+You may now also realize that you have a bad taste in your mouth or

-you have bad breath.
-The truth is that a degree of unpleasant breath may have
+suspect that you have bad breath.
+The truth is that a degree of unpleasant breath

-been present throughout all the previous stages, without your being aware of it.
+may have been present throughout all the previous stages, without your being

 - The last or fifth stage of gum disease is called acute gum disease.
 It occurs

 when the chronic, largely painless infection involving any number of teeth in your

 mouth, becomes an acute and painful gum abscess around one of those teeth.
 Pus